 Therefore the children are supported within The Woodland to raise their emotional well-being,

 self-esteem and have a sense of belonging to the school community.
 We provide a structured

 routine with clear boundaries so the children feel safe and secure.

-The Nurture Group is a place of learning and follow the six principles of the Nurture Network:
+The Woodland is a place of learning and follow these six principles:

 1. Children’s learning is understood developmentally